 In accordance with industry practice Byron maintains insurance against some, but not all, of the operating risks to which its business is exposed.
 Byron will not be insured against all potential risks and liabilities.
 Future insurance coverage for the oil and gas industry could increase in cost and may include higher deductibles or retentions.
-In addition, some forms of insurance may become unavailable on terms that are economically acceptable.
+In addition, some forms of insurance may become unavailable in the future or unavailable on terms that are economically acceptable.